Varunv003/PeerConnect/ui/README.md

-# PeerLink UI
+# PeerConnect UI

+PeerConnect UI
-This is the frontend UI for the PeerLink P2P file sharing application.
-It's built with Next.js, TypeScript, and Tailwind CSS.
+This is the frontend UI for PeerConnect, a lightweight and secure file sharing application built using custom HTTP and socket programming in Java (backend) and a modern React + Next.js stack (frontend).

 ## Features